skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the Citadel?
 Does she know about Mordan?
 Is she bringing them here for revenge?
 To take the orb?
 To extract information?

-At length Eomer points out that they should all go in armed.
+At length Eomier points out that they should all go in armed.
 If they are not allowed to take their weapons in with them, then they should leave.
 Some agree.
 Others disagree.
 Skeeve points out that her power is such that their weapons offer them no real comfort: She could kill